Radford University: Academics

 Radford University's undergraduate programs emphasize the liberal arts, business, sciences, and teacher education.
 The graduate and undergraduate programs in business administration offered by the College of Business and Economics at Radford University are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 The university has a student/faculty ratio of 14:1 with an average class size of 19.

 More than 80 percent of faculty members hold doctorates or other terminal degrees (M.F.A., M.B.A., Ph.D., J.D., etc.) in their fields.
 Special programs include Study Abroad, Honors Academy, RU Connections freshmen living/learning communities, internships, co-ops, practical and service learning, Army ROTC, leading to commissions in the U.S. Army, and undergraduate research opportunities.

 Radford University and Northern Virginia Community College signed a Guaranteed Transfer Partnership Agreement on August 28, 2017.

 Undergraduate and graduate colleges

-The university is organized into seven undergraduate colleges and school, and one graduate college:
+The university is organized into seven undergraduate colleges and schools, and one graduate college: